LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configuration.md

             });
 ```

+{: .important}
-> If you know that your secret won't be changing as it is static and not getting updated at runtime.
+If you know that your secret will not be changing as it is static and not getting updated at runtime.
 You may load it once into memory and then store it.
-Please check out the below coding that shows a lazy initialization of a secret using a variable.
+This example code shows a lazy initialization of a secret using a variable.

 ```javascript
 const { Toolbelt } = require('lp-faas-toolbelt');